ryanimd/Song-App/README.md

 - Ryani Durham

 # Introduction
 This app is a deliverable for an assignment in for my General Assembly curriculum for using the MER stack: HTML, CSS, JavaScript, React, Node.js, Mongoose and Express.
-The goal is to create a ...
+We created a full CRUD app that allows the user to add, edit, and delete songs from a playlist.

 See Appendix A: Assignment from General Assembly for more information.